mattermost/mattermost-developer-documentation/site/content/integrate/webhooks/incoming/_index.md

 ---
-title: Incoming Webhooks
+title: Incoming webhooks
-description: Incoming Webhooks
+description: Incoming webhooks
 weight: 10
 ---
 Incoming webhooks let you POST some data to a Mattermost endpoint to create a message in a channel.